abramsohn/psyched-frontend/README.md

 ## Overview

-Psyched is an app that helps DBT clients to practice skills for managing emotions.
-While clients acquire skills in groups, the app helps to support practice and generalization.
+Psyched is a fullstack app that helps Dialectical Behavior Therapy (DBT) clients to practice skills for managing emotions.
+While clients acquire skills in groups, the app helps to support skill practice and generalization.

-Psyched also allows therapists to track clients' implementation of the daily use of the skills, and tracking their success
+Psyched also allows therapists to track clients' implementation of the skills, and monitor their progress.

 https://psyched-frontend.herokuapp.com/

 ## Technologies Used

 - Languages: HTML5, CSS3, Javascript
-- Frameworks: React, Node, Express
+- Frameworks: React, Node.js, Express.js
 - Database: Postgres with Prisma ORM
 - APIs: Cloudinary
 - Packages: React Router, jsonwebtoken, bcrypt